h2ohugol/PFDA-assignments/README.md

 # PFDA-assignments
-This will be a mix of small practical assignments and a mini project.
+This will be a mix of small PFDA (programming-for-data-analytics) practical assignments and a mini project.